 Determining which cash debt instrument is most profitable to deliver against a futures contract.

-Trading halts and price limits on equities and derivatives markets to provide a cooling-off period during large, intraday market declines.
+Trading halts on equities and derivatives markets to provide a cooling-off period during large, intraday market declines set at 7%, 13%, and 20% of the closing price for the previous day.

 The process by which a clearinghouse maintains records of all trades and settles margin flow on a daily mark-to-market basis for its clearing members.